1:64 scale: Die-cast vehicles

+Photography

+Over time, 1/64 scale diecast models have also become an object of photography as a hobby, where photographers use inanimate diecast models and dioramas to create life-like action scenes which provoke the feelings of movement and emotion.
+It usually involves taking close up shots of them and editing them to bring the pictures to life.
+Oftentimes diecast photographers can also use natural sceneries such as forests, mountains, or their backyard as a photography ground, depending on each photographer's imagination.
+Techniques such as color grading, forced perspective, rule of thirds and focus stacking are commonly used to enhance the details and realism of models.

 Model horses

 Breyer Animal Creations's brand Mini Whinnies, introduced in 2005, are the smallest scale of Breyer model horses at 1 1/2" high for adults and 1" for foals (1:64 scale).
-Originally produced by Creata Winner's Choice and sculpted by Candance Liddy, they are aimed at young collectors and usually sold in easy-to-carry packages and playsets; they are currently sold as blind bags.
+Initially produced by Creata Winner's Choice and sculpted by Candance Liddy, they are aimed at young collectors and usually sold in easy-to-carry packages and playsets; they are currently sold as blind bags.

 Slot cars

-Small-scale slot cars are often sized to fit a standard motorized chassis and therefore vary somewhat in scale.
+Small-scale slot cars are often sized to fit a standard motorized chassis and, thus vary somewhat in scale.